Alternating Linearization for Structured Regularization Problems: The alternating linearization method

 Operator splitting methods are not monotonic with respect to the values of the objective function $\mathcal{L}(\beta)$.
 Their convergence is based on monotonicity with respect to the distance to the optimal solution of the problem \citep{Lions-Mercier,Eckstein-Bertsekas}.

 In contrast, the convergence mechanism of our method is different; it draws from some ideas of bundle methods in nonsmooth optimization \citep{HUL-book,Kiwiel-book,Rusz-book}.
 Its key element is the update test employed in \eqref{update}.
 At every iteration we decide whether it is beneficial to make a Peaceman--Rachford step, any of the two possible Douglas--Rachford steps, or none.
-In the latter case, which we call the \emph{null step}, $\bar{\beta}$ remains unchanged, but the trial points $\tilde{\beta}_h$ and $\tilde{\beta}_f$ are updated.
+In the latter case, which we call the \emph{null step}, $\hat{\beta}$ remains unchanged, but the trial points $\tilde{\beta}_h$ and $\tilde{\beta}_f$ are updated.
 These updates continue, until $\tilde{\beta}_h$ or $\tilde{\beta}_f$ become better than $\hat{\beta}$, or until optimality is detected (\emph{cf}. the remarks at the end of sect\-ion~\ref{s:simulation}).
+In may be worth noticing that the recent application of the idea of alternating linearization in \cite{GMS-2012} removes the update test from the method of \cite{Kiwiel99}, thus effectively reducing it to an operator splitting method.

 \emph{Alternating direction methods} are dual versions of the operator splitting methods, applied to the following equivalent form of the problem of minimizing \eqref{la}:

 In regularized signal processing problems, when $f(\beta) = \varphi(X\beta)$ with some fixed matrix $X$, the convenient problem formulation is